Camping...where you spend a lot of money to live like a homeless person.

 - Cooking Lake-Blackfoot Provincial Recreation Area - Three group tenting sites available for educational youth groups only.

 - Elk Island National Park – Oster Lake Backcountry Camping - Hike in tenting sites only, a beautiful spot along Oster Lake, a waterfowl sanctuary.
-Great wildlife viewing opportunities. *Note that water is not available, campers will need to bring in their own water.
+Great wildlife viewing opportunities. *Note that water is not available, you will need to bring your own.